What To Do If You Are Involved in a Custody Battle Over Your Companion Animal

 Courts in different states may use different legal standards to determine custody

 While most courts will award custody based on who is determined to be the animal’s legal owner, this is not always the case.
-In 2016, Alaska became the first state to pass a law requiring courts to consider the animal’s interests in “pet custody” cases.
-Since then, Illinois (2018), California (2018), New Hampshire (2019), Maine (2021), and Rhode Island (2024) have enacted similar laws relating to companion animals in divorce or separation proceedings.
+In 2016, Alaska became the first state to pass a law requiring courts to consider the best interest of the animal in “pet custody” cases.
+Since then more jurisdictions have enacted laws relating to animals in divorce or separation proceedings: Illinois (2018), California (2018), New Hampshire (2019), Maine (2021), New York (2021), Washington DC (2023), Delaware (2023), and Rhode Island (2024).
+Some jurisdictions may also have relevant “pet custody” case law in divorce, separation, or the end of other relationships (e.g. Massachusetts and Vermont).

-It’s expected that this model will become more common, and that more and more courts will consider an animal’s interests when determining custody.
-Your attorney will be able to advise you of the law in your state.
+It’s expected that this model will become more common: that more courts will choose to consider an animal’s interests when determining custody and that more state legislatures will codify this practice and establish a standardized framework for the courts.
+Your attorney will be able to advise you of the current law in your state.

 Proof of “ownership”

-- other items purchased for the companion animal.
+- Receipts for veterinary care, grooming, training classes, food, and other items purchased for the animal.

 Alternatives to custody

-A judge may award you visitation or partial custody of your animal companion, even if you are not granted sole custody.
+A judge may be willing to award you visitation or joint custody of your animal, even if you are not granted sole custody.
 Be sure to pursue all available options.

 Again, your attorney should be able to give you guidance on these issues.